Leimert Park, Los Angeles: Leimert Park Village

 The core of Leimert Park is Leimert Park Village, which consists of Leimert Plaza Park, two blocks of 43rd Street, and one block of Degnan Boulevard.
 Leimert Park Village has historically served as a hub of African-American art and culture in Los Angeles, has been compared to both Harlem and Greenwich Village, and in 1998 was seen as "the cultural heartbeat of black Los Angeles."
 Leimert Plaza Park was designed by the Olmsted Brothers to serve as the public hub of the master planned community.
 The park has been a go-to community space for the African American community since the 1980s hosting art walks, a regular drum circle, annual celebrations, rallies, protests, and memorials.

-The village has blues and jazz night clubs, theaters for musicals, dramatic performances, award ceremonies, comedy specials, and poetry readings, and venues for hip hop.
+The village has blues and jazz night clubs, theaters for musicals, dramatic performances, award ceremonies, comedy specials, poetry readings, and venues for hip hop.
 The intersection of 43rd Street and Degnan Boulevard was dedicated as Barbara Morrison Square on the anniversary of her birth, September 10.
 2022.
 Project Blowed is the longest-running hip hop open mic in the world, started in 1994 by rapper Aceyalone and friends.
 It is hosted by Kaos Network, and held every Thursday night at 43rd Place and Leimert Boulevard.

 Vision Theatre

-April 21, 2019, marked the 87th anniversary of the opening of the Vision Theatre (initially named the Leimert).
-This Mediterranean Revival Style theater is at the south end of Leimert Park Village at 3341 West Forty-Third place and Degnan Avenue.
-It was designed in 1931 by the architectural firm Morgan, Walls & Clements and opened as a movie theater on April 21, 1932.
+Leimert Theatre, located at the south end of Leimert Park Village at 3341 West 43rd Place, was designed in 1931 by the architectural firm Morgan, Walls & Clements and opened as a movie theater on April 21, 1932.

-In 1977 the theater came under the ownership of the Jehovah's Witnesses known as the "Assembly Hall of Jehovah's Witnesses".
-Actress Marla Gibbs bought the theater in 1990 and renamed it the Vision Theatre, intending to make it a venue for African-American movies, live theater, and dance productions.
-In 1992 the Los Angeles civil unrest and an economic recession hit the area hard, and the property fell into foreclosure.
-The City of Los Angeles acquired the theater in 1999.
-The Department of Cultural Affairs manages the theater with the goal of providing a performing arts venue for professional performing arts presentations; a training center for talent reflective of South Los Angeles; and a venue for the production and presentation of world-class theater, music, and dance performances.
+In 1977 the theater came under the ownership of the Jehovah's Witnesses.
+Actress Marla Gibbs bought the theater in 1990 and renamed it Vision Theatre, intending to make it a venue for African-American movies, live theater, and dance productions.
+In 1992, the Los Angeles civil unrest and an economic recession hit the area hard, and in 1997 the property fell into foreclosure.
+The city of Los Angeles acquired the theater in 1999.

-The first phase of renovations to the Vision Theatre included upgrades to the lobbies, restrooms, office space, and classrooms in 2011.
-Phase II of the renovation began in March 2018.
-The rehabilitation of the remaining portions of the theater includes the historic refurbishment and expansion of the theater and auditorium, and the addition of an orchestra pit and a fly loft.
-The grand reopening of the Vision Theatre is planned for 2022.
+The first phase of renovations to Vision Theatre began in 2011 and included upgrades to the lobbies, restrooms, office space, and classrooms.
+Rehabilitation of the remainder of the theater includes refurbishment and expansion of the theater and auditorium, and the addition of an orchestra pit and a fly loft.